-Our attorneys have experience helping clients understand and appreciate the variations in law regarding tribal gaming issues, particularly as it relates to Tribal-State relationships, Class II and Class III issues, and financing of tribal gaming facilities.
-We counsel our clients on the dynamic created by a Tribe's sovereignty as it relates to its interactions with both the governmental and private sectors, and help find workable solutions for issues that arise.
+We understand and appreciate the variations in law regarding tribal gaming issues, particularly as they relate to tribal-state relationships, Class II and Class III issues, and financing of tribal gaming facilities.
+We counsel our clients on the dynamic created by a tribe's sovereignty as it relates to its interactions with both the governmental and private sectors, and help find workable solutions for issues that arise.
 Our lawyers’ extensive experience includes representing tribes and their wholly owned enterprises in myriad key commercial transactions, and counseling non-tribal companies in connection with contracts and other agreements to provide goods and services.

-Jones Walker attorneys have extensive experience advising and assisting gaming clients on suitability applications in connection with licensing and permitting, compliance, and the interpretation of the gaming statutes and regulations in Louisiana, Mississippi and Alabama.
-We represent clients in proceedings before state gaming regulatory bodies, including the Louisiana State Police and the Louisiana Gaming Control Board and the Mississippi Gaming Commission.
-Our substantial experience in working with the state gaming regulators and the attorney general’s office in the states in which we practice provides significant benefits to our clients.
+Jones Walker attorneys have extensive experience advising and assisting gaming clients in connection with licensing, permitting, compliance and enforcement issues, and the interpretation of gaming statutes and regulations in the Gulf states.
+We represent clients in suitability applications and proceedings before state gaming regulatory bodies such as the Louisiana State Police, the Louisiana Gaming Control Board, the Mississippi Gaming Commission, the Florida Department of Business and Professional Regulation, and local commissions and authorities in Alabama.

 J. Kelly Duncan and Thomas B. Shepherd III, partners and team leaders of the firm’s Gaming Practice Group, were each recently elected to leadership positions for the International Masters of Gaming Law (“IMGL”) and the International Association of Gaming Advisors (“IAGA”), respectively.
 Jones Walker is the only firm with an attorney in leadership positions in each of these premier gaming organizations.

-Thomas B. Shepherd III was elected Vice President/President-Elect of the International Association of Gaming Advisors at the IAGA Summit held in Singapore, October 23 – 25, 2012.
-IAGA’s International Gaming Summit is one of the gaming industry’s premier summits and brings together leaders of the gaming industry from all sectors - operators, suppliers, attorneys, accountants, investors, bankers, regulators and other advisors.
+Thomas B. Shepherd III is President of the International Association of Gaming Advisors (IAGA).
+IAGA’s International Gaming Conference is one of the gaming industry’s premier summits and brings together leaders of the gaming industry from all sectors - operators, suppliers, attorneys, accountants, investors, bankers, regulators and other advisors.
 For 2011, he was selected as the "Jackson, MS Best Lawyers Gaming Law Lawyer of the Year" and as "Lawyer of the Year in Mississippi" by the Mississippi Business Journal.